aKaReZa75/Altium-Library/README.md

 **Note:** Pages and interfaces may change over time, but the steps to create an issue generally remain the same.

-# 🤝 Contributing to the Library
+# 🤝 Contributing to the Repository
-If you want to update or modify the library:
-- Fork this repository.
-- Make your changes in a new branch.
-- Submit a **Pull Request** with a detailed description of your changes.
+To contribute to this repository, please follow these steps:
+1. **Fork the Repository**
+2. **Clone the Forked Repository**
+3. **Create a New Branch**
-- Ensure your changes follow the library's structure and standards.
+4. **Make Your Changes**: Ensure your changes follow the library's structure and standards.
+5. **Commit Your Changes**
+6. **Push Your Changes to Your Forked Repository**
+7. **Submit a Pull Request (PR)**

+Please ensure your pull request includes a clear description of the changes you’ve made.
+Once submitted, I will review your contribution and provide feedback if necessary.

 # 📜 License
 This project is licensed under the GPL-3.0 License.
 This license grants you the freedom to use, modify, and distribute the project as long as you: